Mamucium: Roman

 As well as Pagan worship, there is also evidence of early Christian worship.
-In the 1970s, a fragment of 2nd-century "word square" was discovered with an anagram of PATER NOSTER.
-There has been discussion by academics whether the "word square", which is carved on a piece of amphora, is actually a Christian artefact, if so, it is one of the earliest examples of Christianity in Britain.
+In the 1970s, a fragment of 2nd-century sator square was discovered.
+Because sator squares contain an anagram of the phrase PATER NOSTER, which is linked to Christianity there has been discussion by academics about whether the whether the sator square, which is carved on a piece of amphora, is actually a Christian artefact.
+If so, it is one of the earliest examples of Christianity in Britain.

 Medieval

 After the Roman withdrawal from Britain around 410, the area of Mamucium was used for agricultural purposes.
 It has sometimes been identified with the Cair Maunguid listed among the 28 cities of Britain by the History of the Britons traditionally attributed to Nennius.

 16th–18th centuries

 After lying derelict for centuries, the ruins were commented on by antiquarians John Leland in the 16th century, William Camden in the late 16th and early 17th centuries, and William Stukeley and the Manchester historian John Whitaker in the 18th century.
 In the early 18th century, John Horsley said:

 It [i.e., the fort] is about a quarter of a mile out of the town, being south or south-west from it.
 The station now goes by the name of Giant's Castle or Tarquin's Castle, (Note: The name "Tarquin's Castle" refers to the legend that the fort had been occupied by a giant named Tarquin.) and the field in which it stands is called Castle Field ... the ramparts are still very conspicuous.